-3. Definitions
+Definitions

 - Suspension when a student is removed from the school for a fixed period.
 This was previously referred to as a 'fixed-term exclusion'.
 At the end of the period, they are expected to return to school following a reintegration meeting.
 A student may receive a maximum of 45 days of suspension in an academic year before being permanently excluded. - Permanent exclusion when, subject to a decision of the Appeals and Exclusions Committee to reinstate the student to the school, a student is removed from the school permanently and taken off the school roll.
 This is sometimes referred to as an 'exclusion'.
-A decision to permanently exclude will only be taken in response to a serious breach or persistent breaches of the school's behaviour policy, and when allowing the student to remain in school would seriously harm the education or welfare of the student or others, such as staff or students, in the school. - Off-site direction when a student attends another education setting temporarily, to improve their behaviour. - Parent/carer any person who has parental responsibility and any person who has care of the child. - Managed move when a student is transferred to another school permanently.
-All parties, including parent/carers and the admission authority for the new school, should consent before a managed move occurs. - Parent/carer notice/Informed in writing When the school or the Trust communicates with parents regarding exclusions, this will primarily be through email.
-Formal notice (i.e. decisions to suspend/exclude or panel decisions) is deemed to have been given on the same day if it is given by email, or on the second working day after posting if sent by first-class mail.
-The ATLP endeavours in all instances of suspensions and exclusions to give formal notices to parents/carers both electronically by email and by written letter.
+A decision to permanently exclude will only be taken in response to a serious breach or persistent breaches of the school's behaviour policy, and when allowing the student to remain in school would seriously harm the education or welfare of the student or others, such as staff or students, in the school. - Off-site direction when a student attends another education setting temporarily, to improve their behaviour. - Parent/carer any person who has parental responsibility and any person who has care of the child.

+Managed move - when a student is transferred to another school permanently.
+All parties, including parent/carers and the admission authority for the new school, should consent before a managed move occurs.

-4. Roles and responsibilities
+Roles and responsibilities